 Havana street eats include peanuts, pizza and batidos, a cold tropical fruit drink whipped up in a blender, for less than a quarter.
 They are sold by street vendors and women standing in windows on the streets.

-All of the street eats on this page are sold for National Money
+All of the street eats are sold for Cuban Pesos

 When eating street food you take the risk of contracting an intestinal bug so you might want to steer clear of anything made with ice or water.